The Open Institute for Social Science

 Writing and Research, our 1-year Higher Diploma (Level 5)

 Applications are now open for the next session of our 1-year Higher Diploma.
-The deadline for admissions is August 12, 2022.
-The semester begins September 1st.
+The deadline for admissions is January 20, 2023.
+The semester begins in early February.
 To begin your application process, please schedule a personal consultation by filling out the form below.

 This is an intensive 1-year program, accredited by Training Qualifications UK, an official Awarding Body of the British Government's Office of Qualifications and Examinations Regulation.